 The following section analyses the output parameters of the model applied to the Portugal scenario.
-First, when compared with the Minho scenario, there are 7.3 times more RU nodes in the scenario.
-But in Portugal 53% of RUs are in rural areas, compared with 42% when considering the Minho region.
+First, compared with the Minho scenario, there are 7.3 times more RU nodes in the scenario.
+But in Portugal 53% of RUs are in rural areas, compared with 42% when considering Minho.
 The differences in the node density between the two scenarios consequently impact the output parameters of the model.